 Choose poetry and music for inspiration

 The funeral scene in Four Weddings and a Funeral sees John Hannah’s character Matthew look to English-American poet WH Auden for inspiration.
 Using poetry or prose to express our grief can be a powerful tool – sometimes we can simply feel lost for words.
 A list of funeral poems from the Poetry Foundation may inspire you.
-Music can also be a potent source of inspiration – is there a particular song lyric that holds some significance?
+Music can also be a source of inspiration – is there a particular song lyric that holds some significance?